Uyadav207/softwareportfolio/content/sections/legal/privacy.md

 sectionId: privacy
 ---

+**Privacy Policy**

-Your privacy is important to me.
-It is my, YOURNAME, policy to respect your privacy regarding any information I may collect from you across my website, YOURDOMAIN.
+Your privacy is of utmost importance to me, [Utkarsh Yadav].
+This policy outlines how I collect, use, and safeguard any information gathered through my website, [utkarsh-yadav.vercel.app].

+**Information Collection:**
-I only ask for personal information when I truly need it to provide a service to you.
-I collect it by fair and lawful means, with your knowledge and consent.
-I also let you know why I am collecting it and how it will be used.
+I only request personal information when it is essential to provide you with a service.
+All information is collected through fair and lawful means, with your knowledge and consent.
+I am transparent about why I am collecting the data and how it will be utilized.

+**Data Retention:**
-I only retain collected information for as long as necessary to provide you with your requested service.
-What data I store, I'll protect within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+I retain collected information only for the necessary duration to deliver the requested services.
+Any stored data is protected using commercially acceptable measures to prevent loss, theft, unauthorized access, disclosure, copying, use, or modification.

+**Third-Party Sharing:**
-I don’t share any personally identifying information publicly or with third-parties, except when required to by law.
+I do not share personally identifying information publicly or with third parties unless required by law.

+**External Links:**
-My website may link to external sites that are not operated by me.
-Please be aware that I have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.
+My website may contain links to external sites not operated by me.
+Please note that I have no control over their content and practices, and I cannot be held responsible for their respective privacy policies.

+**Refusal of Information:**
-You are free to refuse my request for your personal information, with the understanding that I may be unable to provide you with some of your desired services.
+You are free to decline providing personal information.
+However, please be aware that this may affect my ability to offer certain services.

+**Acceptance of Terms:**
-Your continued use of my website will be regarded as acceptance of my practices around privacy and personal information.
+Continued use of my website implies acceptance of my privacy practices.
 If you have any questions about how I handle user data and personal information, feel free to contact me.

+**Effective Date:**
-This policy is effective as of 22 September 2019.
-It has been generated with the help of GetTerms.io.
+This policy is effective as of 25 January 2024.